mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Cheats: Enables the reading of the cheat database, if present, and the Cheat menu in the user interface.

--Change ROMs path: Change current ROMs path.
+-Change installation path: Change current ROMs path.
 You need to restart app.
 You must move roms from older folder to the new one also.

 -Save battery: Allows MAME to give time back to the system (sleep) when running with -throttle.
 This allows other programs to have some CPU time, assuming that the game isn't taxing 100% of your CPU resources.
 This option can potentially cause hiccups in performance if other demanding programs are running.